← Back to Blog

 How often does Footly pay?

 Weekly.
-Once funds clear the 14-day hold and meet the $10 minimum, you can request a payout.
+Once your available balance meets the $10 minimum, you can request a payout.

 Does Footly use PayPal?